Babafakruddin-Darubhaigari/Prompt-Engineering-Assignments/README.md

 - How to provide multiple examples for complex tasks with few-shot prompting
 - How to make the model reason step by step using chain-of-thought prompting
 - How to improve reasoning without examples using zero-shot chain-of-thought prompting
+- How to improve prompts iteratively using versioning
+- How to generate structured outputs using JSON prompting
 - How better prompt structure can improve the model's output

 ## Learning flow